 Christmas Markets in Vienna – One day in Vienna winter

-If you are visiting Vienna from November to December (until Christmas) in winter, then definitely visit the Christmas market at the Rathaus platz.
-Christkindlmarkt at Rathausplatz are said to be Europe’s finest.
+If you are visiting Vienna from November to December (until Christmas) in winter, then definitely visit the Christmas market at the Rathaus Platz.
+Christkindlmarkt at Rathausplatz is said to be Europe’s finest.
 Find how Vienna looks like during Christmas

-Here is a one day in Vienna map for your trip.
+Here is a 1 day in Vienna sightseeing map for your trip.

-One Day in Vienna Guide – Travel Tips
+One Day in Vienna Austria Guide – Travel Tips

-Vienna Austria belongs to the Euro zone of countries, which means that if you require a visa to visit the Schengen list of countries then Vienna is one of them.
-Ensure you have visa approved prior to landing in Vienna.
-EU nationals are visa exempt.
-Citizens of US and Canada can stay up to 90 days without visa.
+Vienna Austria belongs to the Eurozone of countries, which means that if you require a visa to visit the Schengen list of countries then Vienna is one of them.
+Ensure you have a visa approved prior to landing in Vienna.
+EU nationals are visa-exempt.
+Citizens of the US and Canada can stay up to 90 days without a visa.

 If this is your first trip to Europe, read our extensive guide here